Writing Clean Code — How It Impacts the Future of Your Product

 Most people would agree on consistency in style, which is where style-checking becomes an essential aspect of your development processes and, therefore, must be included in your IDE or continuous integration pipeline.

 Two factors influence accessibility: cognitive complexity and language-specific skills.

-Cognitive complexity is a mathematical measure created by G. Ann Campbell and used in SonarQube to detect complex code.
+Cognitive complexity (cyclomatic complexity’s successor) is a mathematical measure created by G. Ann Campbell and used in SonarQube to detect complex code.
 This measure scores a piece of code based on criteria that would make it either hard or easy to interpret.
+These criteria have more to do with the implemented logic or algorithm and less with the programming language.
 Examples of these criteria are:

 - Breaking of the linear flow

 - Operator sequence

 As for the second factor, language-specific skills, recruiting developers with expertise in the language immediately augments accessibility.
 One of the principles of Operational Excellence is using mature and proven technology where experienced developers can be quickly recruited and online material easily found.